Cpizzle1/capstone2/README.md

 ## Future Directions :

 As expected, more data would help increase the prediction of the mRNA model, but also, finding a way to incorporate the clinical and gene specific mutation data to increase model accuracy/recall scores would be a potential future goal.
-Potentially, using this general model to use on other disease states would be another future project.
+Potentially, using this general model to use on other disease states would be another future project and creating a pipeline to pymol and autodock software.

 ## Acknowledgements